tommenomnom/esa/README.md

 To setup the environment, the following Python packages should be installed via the console:
 - `pip install pyserial` will install the package to be able to communicate with the Arduino.
 - `pip install python-vlc` will install the package to control the VLC media player.
+- `pip install notebook` will install Jupyter Notebook.
+This might not be necessary for advanced users but it is easier to adjust and test code with.

+##Physical setup
+To begin with, the Arduino and LED strip are connected in the following way: